lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 - embed all images or video frames
 - sample a subset, e.g. using CORESET
 - compute the metadata of the images
-- create a dataset in the Lightly Platform from the sampled subset
+- create a dataset in the Lightly Platform from the selected subset

 Support for streaming from Google Cloud Storage and Azure Blob Storage is planned.
 If you need any of these, write us so that we prioritize implementing it.